nicantmac/MiscellaneousProgramming/Data Structs & Algo's/foundations-dsa/README.md

 # Foundations of Data Structures & Algorithms 📚

-## Overview
+### Overview

-This repository contains my personal notes, code examples, and practice problems for learning and reinforcing core **Data Structures and Algorithms (DSA)** concepts.
+This repo contains my personal notes and examples, and practice problems for learning and reinforcing core **Data Structures and Algorithms (DSA)** concepts.

 It is structured as a collection of folders organized by topic — each containing relevant code snippets and explanations.